ChristophP/funpro/README.md

 A fun, light-weight and zero-dependency lib for functional programming in JS.

-FunPro wheighs about 1KB and integrates with [Ramda](http://ramdajs.com/) and partly the [Fantasyland](https://github.com/fantasyland/fantasy-land) Spec.
+FunPro weighs about 1KB and integrates with [Ramda](http://ramdajs.com/) and partly the [Fantasyland](https://github.com/fantasyland/fantasy-land) Spec.
 Inspired by [Elm](http://elm-lang.org/), [Haskell](https://www.haskell.org/),
 [Folktale](http://folktale.origamitower.com/) and the legendary